CineMonApp/docs.cinemonapp.github.io/content/docs/video-input-options.md

 Some cameras and wireless video receivers can output UVC video directly via USB.
 In that case, no adapter is needed.

-> **UVC Video Tip:** If the video source is avaialble as a camera and visible in FaceTime it should work in CineMon.
+> **UVC Video Tip:** If the video source is available as a camera and visible in FaceTime it should work in CineMon.

 CineMon also supports other video input options.
 For instance, Accsoon SeeMo devices are supported via direct integration with the Accsoon SDK.
 Visit the [Partners Page](https://www.cinemon.app/partners/) on the CineMon website for information on supported partner products.